VictorOzo/alx-listing-app/README.md

 The ALX Listing App project aims to scaffold and lay the foundational structure for a modern Airbnb clone.

 ## Project Structure
-### components directory: These components can be anything from simple buttons and input fields to complex custom components that encapsulate specific functionalities.
+### 1. Components directory: These components can be anything from simple buttons and input fields to complex custom components that encapsulate specific functionalities.
-### Interfaces directory: Interfaces define the structure of an object, specifying the properties and methods it should have.
+### 2. Interfaces directory: Interfaces define the structure of an object, specifying the properties and methods it should have.
 They are used to enforce type safety and improve code readability.
-### constants directory: This directory will be used to store reusable constants such as api urls,Color palettes,Theme variables.
+### 3. constants directory: This directory will be used to store reusable constants such as api urls,Color palettes,Theme variables.
-### public/assets directory: The public directory is specifically designed to store static assets that you want to be served directly to the browser without any server-side processing or bundling
+### 4. public/assets directory: The public directory is specifically designed to store static assets that you want to be served directly to the browser without any server-side processing or bundling

-##Instructions
+## Instructions
 **Setting Up a Next.js Project Locally**

 ### Prerequisites: